Nurse Assistant or Patient Care Assistant

 To become a nurse assistant, students can complete a certificate that takes as little as a semester or as much as a year to complete.
 The program includes a variety of lectures, labs and clinical practicums.
 Courses address legal issues, death and dying, anatomy and physiology, medical terminology, medical ethics, the role of the nurse assistant, nursing theory, controlling infection and taking vital signs.
 Rotations provide practical experience working with patients in a hospital, nursing homes or a doctor's office so students become familiar with the pace and learn the procedures.
 Graduates should be able to help nurses develop a nutrition plan for patients, provide daily care to patients and handle emergencies.

-The following pages include information about the individual courses and degree programs that can prepare you for a career as a nurse assistant or a patient care assistant.
+The articles below include information about the individual courses and degree programs that can prepare you for a career as a nurse assistant or a patient care assistant.

 - CNA Classes